Fusionmedstaff

 According to the Academy of Medical-Surgical Nurses, med-surg is the largest nursing specialty in the U.S. But what exactly do med-surg RNs do?
 These specialty nurses work with a team of healthcare professionals to care for patients who suffer from several medical concerns, as well as for patients who are preparing for or recovering from medical procedures or surgery.

-Specific tasks vary but include assessing patients, developing and implementing a care plan, and evaluating progress.
+Specific tasks vary as this critical care nurse but include assessing patients, developing and implementing a care plan, and evaluating progress.
 Med-surg RNs also collaborate with other medical professionals to ensure the highest level of patient care.

 Now, you may be wondering what the difference is between a med-surg nurse and an OR nurse.
 The major difference is medical-surgical RNs typically have four or more patients they’re responsible for at a time, whereas OR nurses focus on one patient at a time (aka the patient on the operating table).